AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/multi-site-and-scope-config.md

 ---
-title: Multiple website and scope configuration
+title: Multiple Website and Scope Configuration
 description: Configure stocks and delivery methods for multiple websites and store scopes.
 role: User, Admin
 level: Intermediate
 exl-id: 8939046e-1c26-4380-83be-ff8e074e591d
 ---
-# Multiple website and scope configuration
+# Multiple Website and Scope Configuration

 You can set the [Scope](https://docs.magento.com/user-guide/configuration/scope.html) for a few elements to accommodate multiple websites, stores, and store views: